MicrosoftDocs/windows-itpro-docs/windows/client-management/troubleshoot-event-id-41-restart.md

 ## How to use Event ID 41 when you troubleshoot an unexpected shutdown or restart

-By itself, Event ID 41 might not contain sufficient information to explicitly define what occured.
-Typically, you have to also consider what was occuring at the time of the unexpected shutdown (for example, the power supply failed).
+By itself, Event ID 41 might not contain sufficient information to explicitly define what occurred.
+Typically, you have to also consider what was occurring at the time of the unexpected shutdown (for example, the power supply failed).
 Use the information in this article to identify a troubleshooting approach that is appropriate for your circumstances:

 - [Scenario 1](#scen1): The computer restarts because of a Stop error, and Event ID 41 contains a Stop error (bug check) code
 - [Scenario 2](#scen2): The computer restarts because you pressed and held the power button
-- [Scenario 3](#scen3): The computer is unresponsive or randomly restarts, and Event ID 41 is not recorded or the Event ID 41 entry lists error code values of zero
+- [Scenario 3](#scen3): The computer is unresponsive or randomly restarts, and Event ID 41 is not logged or the Event ID 41 entry lists error code values of zero

-### <a name="scen1"></a>Scenario 1: The computer restarts because of a Stop error, and Event ID 41 contains a Stop error code
+### <a name="scen1"></a>Scenario 1: The computer restarts because of a Stop error, and Event ID 41 contains a Stop error (bug check) code

 When a computer shuts down or restarts because of a Stop error, Windows includes the Stop error data in Event ID 41 as part of the additional event data.
 This information includes the Stop error code (also called a bug check code), as shown in the following example: